 Choosing love will energize you, while choosing fear and control will deplete your energy.

 It is important for each of us to know what situations and environments in our life depletes us.
 If it is happening unconsciously we have no choice, but if we are aware of it we may be able to do something about it.
-For example, I am always depleted by large and busy spaces such as huge supermarkets and large home and building supply places.
-There is something about the energy in these very large and busy spaces that always makes me feel tired.
+For example, I am always depleted by large and busy spaces such as Walmart.
+There is something about the energy in these spaces that always makes me feel tired.
 Knowing this, I either stay away from them or spend as little time as possible in them.